-To assess the performance of the proposed reduction algorithm, it is applied to simulated and actual scanned data.
-Before applying the reduction algorithm, the initial point cloud is pre-processed to remove any gross outliers.
-For surface normal estimation, experimental evidence suggests that data sets with noise greater than sampling tolerances or that consists of scan lines with large distance variability, a neighbourhood size of k=16 is acceptable [10] and this is used in all test cases.
+S. Aljahdali et al. / Improving data reduction for 3D shape preserving any gross outliers.
+For surface normal estimation, experimental evidence suggests that data sets with noise greater than sampling tolerances or that consists of scan lines with large distance variability, a neighbourhood size of k = 16 is acceptable [18] and this is used in all test cases.